A Tale For The Children

 The King of Dragons stood silent as the Charm took hold.
 He knew fully what the Elf intended, and he understood the wisdom of the Elfin folk, but the sacrifice his people were being called upon to make was a fearful one.
-No more would they be the Lords of Earth and Sky, no longer the stuff of legends.
+No more would they be the Lords of Earth and Sky, no more instilling awe and fear in all who beheld them, no longer the stuff of legends.
 He could not help but shed a tear for what was about to pass into the shadows.

 "You will ever be blessed," the Queen added.
-"For there are more measures of greatness than size and strength."
+"For there are more measures of greatness than power."

 The Dragons were changing rapidly now.
 Gone were their great size and crushing strength...

 ...gone were their leathery wings and scaley bodies...

 ...gone were the terrible claws and mighty teeth.

 "It is for you to show them the beauty of nature."
 She held the Dragon King aloft.
 "I pray you can succeed, for if you cannot lead them from their madness, none will.
 And this beautiful world will be forever lost."

 And the Enchantment was complete.
 The Dragon kindred fluttered about them, wings of white and orange and gold flashing in the light, furry antenna sensing the world in strange new ways.
 And perched on her hand, as befits a King, was the greatest of them all: the Monarch...

 ...the Monarch butterfly.